golang/website/_content/doc/pgo.md

   **Note that many existing pprof converters omit this field.**

 _Note: Before Go 1.21, DWARF metadata omits function start lines (`DW_AT_decl_line`), which may make it difficult for tools to determine the start line._

+See the [PGO Tools](https://github.com/golang/go/wiki/PGO-Tools) page on the Go Wiki for additional information about PGO compatibility of specific third-party tools.